COVID-19 and other health-related FAQs

 Section 4: Supporting Information and Documents

-- Personal Statement and Essays: This section consists of two shorter essay questions that need to be completed.
-The first is on your motivation to apply (up to 300 words) and is mandatory.
-For the second essay, two options are provided and you are required to respond to one.
-The first option requires you to choose one out of five problem statements provided and give your response to it.
-The other option requires you to write from the perspective of your work experiences.
-(Both options require you to write up to 400 words).
+- Personal Statement and Essays: This section consists of three shorter essay questions that need to be completed.
+Please note that all three essays are mandatory.
+The first essay is on your motivation to apply (up to 300 words) and is focused on your interest in the UFP and its elements.
+The second essay (up to 200 words) focuses on your experiences and the ways in which these led to your interest in the Urban.
+The third essay requires you to choose one out of five problem statements provided and give your response to it. (up to 400 words).

 - Audio-visual material or other material of your own making that complements your application can be uploaded or sent in.